hoseinyavarzadeh/Pathfinder_Attack/readme.md

 This paper was published at ACM ASPLOS 2024: https://dl.acm.org/doi/10.1145/3620666.3651382

+## System Requirements
+Intel 12/13/14th Gen Intel CPUs (P-core)

+Note: All the attacks can be extended to previous generations of Intel CPUs, but the code must be adjusted according to the Conditional Branch Predictor (CBP) structure.
+To know more aboit this, please refer to our previous papers: https://halfandhalf.cpusec.org/ and https://pathfinder.cpusec.org/

 ## Step 1: Clone!
 To clone the repository and its submodules, use the git clone --recursive command:
 ```